Thursday, November 21, 2024

 Thus this section will entirely focus on the usage of GPUs for ML, DL, NN & Image processing tasks.

-As of 2024, parallel processing has found its way in other areas of data science so getting a good GPU may be a good investment for basic data analysis.
+As of late 2024, parallel processing has found its way in other areas of data science so getting a good GPU may be a good investment for basic data analysis.
 However, what’s said next will mostly apply to those four topics.

 NVIDIA vs AMD: CUDA Cores

-As of 2024, most developers make their algorithms compatible with NVIDIA CUDA cores and NVIDIA also designs their graphics cards with that in mind.
+As of late 2024, most developers make their algorithms compatible with NVIDIA CUDA cores and NVIDIA also designs their graphics cards with that in mind.

 You can also use AMD GPUs and perhaps the new Intel GPUs for ML & Deep Learning but depending on the package/scripts you use it may not be the best solution or it may not even be compatible at all.